SPECIAL UNIFORM SITUATIONS

 (3) Cap, Watch.
 When authorized by appropriate authority, will be worn during cold weather conditions that may result in personal injury if not worn.
 The watch cap will be worn diagonally from the base of the back of the head, across the ears and on the forehead.
 Rank/rate insignia is not authorized to be worn on the watch cap.

-(4) Navy and Command Ball Cap (navy blue and coyote brown in color) are authorized optional headgear worn with the Navy Working Uniform (NWU) Type II and III.
+(4) Navy and Command Ball Cap (navy blue and coyote brown in color) are authorized optional headgear worn with the Navy Working Uniform (NWU) Type II).
 Wear squarely on the head, with bottom edge parallel to and 1-1/2 inch above the eyebrows.
-The eight-point cover will remain the basic uniform component cover for the NWU Type II and III and thus the only appropriate cover for wear during personnel inspections, special occasions and as determined by the commanding officer.
+The eight-point cover will remain the basic uniform component cover for the NWU Type II and thus the only appropriate cover for wear during personnel inspections, special occasions and as determined by the commanding officer.

 c.
 Socks.
 Socks shall be black, brown, or green, and extend above the top of the footwear to ensure comfort.

 d.
 NWU Type II/III Blouse.
 Normal wear of the blouse is outside the waistband of the NWU Type II/III trousers.
 When directed by appropriate authority, the blouse will be worn inside the trouser waistband (tucked in).
 When worn in garrison, the mandarin collar folds down flat and the neck tab extension is secured under the left collar with hook and loop fastener tape (Velcro).
 For tactical application only (such as when wearing chemical biological radiation gear, body vest armor and carrying weapons with a sling) the collar is worn in the up position with the Velcro tab pulled across the center of the neck and secured to the underside of the opposite collar.
 Sleeves may be rolled up as directed by appropriate authority.
 When authorized, NWU Type II/III sleeves will be rolled (cuff right side out) forming a roll approximately 3 inches wide band covered by the cuff of the shirt (the outside fabric of the NWU Type II/III will show).
 The termination point of the roll is approximately 2 inches above the elbow.
 This manner of sleeve roll presents a short sleeve appearance and facilitates expeditious de-rolling and fastening during emergent situations.
-Only the Seabee logo is authorized to be embroidered on the uniform (refer to para k).
+Force/Command/Unit logo patches are authorized on the NWU Type III.
+Patches shall be subdued in color and shall not exceed three inches in any dimension (height, width, length).

 f.
 Riggers Belt.
 All personnel will wear the 1 3/4-inch wide coyote brown one piece nylon woven riggers belt, with subdued black finished buckle; or the 1 3/4-inch wide coyote brown one piece adjustable nylon webbing riggers belt with forged steel buckle, D-ring and hook and loop fastener.
 The excess end of the fastening tip will be oriented to the left of the buckle of the wearer's body.
 When properly worn, the belt tip will extend 2-4 inches from the buckle.

 h.
 Parka.
-The parka is the standard outerwear worn with the NWU Type II/III.
+The parka is the standard outerwear worn with the NWU Type II.
 It has a detachable coyote brown fleece liner that provides extra protection during cold weather.

 (1) The parka is equipped with a fold-out hood located inside the Velcro closure section of the collar.
 The hood is designed to provide additional protection during inclement weather.